Peace Sells... but Who's Buying?: Reissues

 In 2003, Capitol Records re-released the album on DVD-Audio, with the original track list, in 96k/24-bit resolution for both surround and stereo mixes, and music videos for "Wake Up Dead" and "Peace Sells".
 The album was remixed and remastered in 2004 along with the rest of the band's Capitol Records albums.
 This reissue featured four alternate mixes of the album's songs as bonus tracks.

-On July 12, 2011, the band re-released the album in both a 2-Disc reissue and a special 5-Disc + 3-LP box set, to commemorate the 25th anniversary of the album.
+On July 12, 2011, the band re-released the album in both a two-disc reissue and a special five-disc + three-LP box set, to commemorate the 25th anniversary of the album.
 The reissue features liner notes written by Mustaine and Metallica drummer Lars Ulrich.
 The 25th anniversary re-release sold approximately 2,000 units in its first week of release.

 The 25th Anniversary edition box set features five discs.
-Discs 1–3 all feature the original album, with disc 1 having the original mix (remastered version from 2011), disc 2 featuring the 2004 remix, and disc 3 featuring the Randy Burns mixes (several examples of which appear as bonus tracks on the album's 2004 release).
-Disc 4 features the same 1987 show available on the 2-disc set.
+Discs one–three all feature the original album, with disc one having the original mix (remastered version from 2011), disc two featuring the 2004 remix, and disc three featuring the Randy Burns mixes (four examples of which appear as bonus tracks on the album's 2004 release).
+Disc four features the same 1987 show available on the two disc set.
 Disc five contains both the original album (again, remastered version from 2011), and the above listed 1987 show in hi-resolution audio.
-The 25th anniversary 2 CD edition features the original album on disc one and a previously unreleased 1987 concert on disc two.
+The 25th anniversary two CD edition features the original album on disc one and a previously unreleased 1987 concert on disc two.